Next meeting : 13th of September 2010 : Paul Mellor : Digital Photograph Editing

 2. Aims

-The aims of the Club are to provide facilities for members to meet in a spirit of friendship and mutual co-operation for the purpose of understanding and using current and emerging technology.
+The aims of the Club are to provide facilities for members to meet in a spirit of friendship and mutual co-operation for the purpose of understanding and using current and emerging science and technology topics.

 3. Membership